 - Code samples in each section are self-contained, complete and interactive.
 So, jump to the relevant section, copy-paste a sample to your app and extend it as needed.

 - Complete demo application.
 There is a Todo-list-like complete demo application built with Hookstate.
 It uses and demonstrates most of the core features of Hookstate.
 It gives an example of how to organise your project.
 You may follow the example or use any other module-composition structure.
-Here it is running in an
+Here it is running embeded in the page:

 Installation and dependencies